 What causes bursitis?

-Anyone can get bursitis; however, it’s more common in people who do repetitive movement, especially requiring weight or pressure on joints.
+Anyone can get bursitis; however, it’s more common in people who do repetitive movements, especially movements requiring weight or pressure on joints.

 There are several causes of bursitis, but here are some of the main ones: